tomsquest/tomsquest.github.io/_posts/2025-04-25-kibana-_cat-api-tips-for-elasticsearch.md

 green  open   my-app-2025.04.16    39cQj19gTa28hkYNMr9syQ   1   1      28347            0     15.1mb          7.5mb        7.5mb
 ```

+Even more, as [Rolf de Vries](https://www.linkedin.com/in/rolfdevries1984/) pointed out:

+> For those who want to save keystrokes: you can do `s=i` as well to sort on the index name

 ## More: custom columns, sort descending

 Use `h=field1,field2` to specify which columns to display.